ikunetwork/WhitePaper/README.md

 Participants will be subject to a `reputationScore`:

 - `reputationScore` is part of `devTools`.
 All participants will be subject to a profile linked `reputationScore` which accounts for utilization of IN resources and behavior, allowing for meritocratic decision-making based in scientific liquidity.
 All IN participants start with the same `reputationScore`, but will be separated by VR and non-VR. `reputationScore` may increase to `power`, `super_power` and `grand_maester`.
-This enables the best ideas to flow freely, producing efficient and rapid evolution based on merits.
-Participants will be obligated to provide `reputationScore` to other participants they have digitally engaged.
+This enables the best ideas to flow freely, producing efficient and rapid evolution based on merits.[FN] Participants will be obligated to provide `reputationScore` to other participants they have digitally engaged.
 The `reputationScore` will be publicly available.

 ### Request for Proposals